-I hold a vast experience in the Academy, indluing a 3y postdoc at São Paulo State University, 1y at Estación Biológica de Doñana, and 1y at Pernambuco Federal University.
+I hold a vast experience in the Academy, including a 3y postdoc at São Paulo State University, 1y at Estación Biológica de Doñana, and 1y at Pernambuco Federal University.
 I have also explored conservation in situ at the Brazilian National Centre for Wild Birds Research and Conservation.

 Last but not least, I am an outdoor lover, always seeking for wildlife adventures to uncover a bit of Nature's secrets.
 Plus, I am a music and arts admirer, and a (semi-)sports person, flowing among capoeira, yoga, surfing and swimming.

-If you are interested on my work, have a question, would like a collaboration, like my hobbies or simply feel like it discussing some ideas, please do
+If you are interested on my work, have a question, would like a collaboration, like my hobbies or simply feel like discussing some ideas, please do